Benoît Cosnefroy: Professional career

-Cosnefroy completed his first full professional season in 2018, notably placing third in Paris–Tours and ninth in the Bretagne Classic Ouest-France, his first top ten in a UCI World Tour race.
+Cosnefroy completed his first full professional season in 2018, placing third in Paris–Tours and ninth in the Bretagne Classic Ouest-France, his first top ten in a UCI World Tour race.

 Cosnefroy took five victories in 2019, all in France: the overall classification and third stage of the Tour du Limousin as well as the one-day races Grand Prix de Plumelec-Morbihan, Paris–Camembert and Polynormande.
-In July 2019, he was named in the startlist for the 2019 Tour de France, which was his first Grand Tour.
+He was named in the startlist for the 2019 Tour de France, which was his first Grand Tour.
 He placed 113th overall.

 At the beginning of 2020, he won the Grand Prix La Marseillaise and the Étoile de Bessèges before the season stopped due to the COVID-19 pandemic.
 As soon as racing resumed, he won the fourth and final stage of the Route d'Occitanie ahead of Bauke Mollema, Thibaut Pinot and Egan Bernal.
 He was selected for the French team for the UEC European Road Championships held in Plouay, where he finished tenth in the road race.
 In the 2020 Tour de France, he led the mountains classification and wore the polka dot jersey for 15 consecutive stages; he ultimately finished sixth in the final classification standings.
 He ended the season strongly, placing second to Marc Hirschi in the La Flèche Wallonne, as well as third in De Brabantse Pijl and second in Paris–Tours.

 On 22 May 2021, he won the Tour du Finistère and three months later he won his first World Tour race: the Bretagne Classic ahead of Julian Alaphilippe and Mikkel Honoré.
 On 12 September, he won the bronze medal at the European Championships behind Sonny Colbrelli and Remco Evenepoel.

 The following spring, he took second place at the Amstel Gold Race and the Brabantse Pijl.
 In September, he won his second World Tour race: the Grand Prix Cycliste de Québec with a 2 kilometer solo.

 He took no wins in 2023, but was awarded the Combativity award for stage four of the Tour de France.

 Cosnefroy started 2024 on strong form, winning stage 2 and the overall title of the Tour des Alpes-Maritimes in February, followed up with a sixth-place finish at Strade Bianche in early March.
 Three weeks later he won Paris–Camembert, followed by his first win at the Brabantse Pijl after having been on the podium three times before.
 In early May, he won the Grand Prix du Morbihan.